cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/applying-upgrades.md

 If rebuilding is impractical or impossible, there are three approaches to dealing with the issue:

-*  Ignore the package updates &mdash; this is safest bet if you're concerned about app stability.
+*  Ignore the package updates &mdash; this is the safest bet if you're concerned about app stability.
 * Manually update the packages by logging into the servers and using `sudo apt-get -y upgrade` or `dist-upgrade` package
 * Update the packages indirectly through scaling up a new server, and then dropping the old one (the new server will always have the latest packages installed on it)

 #### Note
 <div class="notice"><p>Some package updates require server-reboot.
 When scaling up we restart your new servers automatically to ensure everything works correctly.
-Alternatively you can reboot your servers manually or via the Toolbelt.</p></div>
+Alternatively, you can reboot your servers manually or via the Toolbelt.</p></div>

 ## Upgrade package types